simyyyy/simyyyy/README.md

 ## 👩‍💻 About Me

-I'm currently making the jump from **Quality Assurance** into **Software Development**, bringing along my love for clean code, test automation, and a slightly unhealthy obsession with debugging edge cases.
+I'm currently into **Software Development**, bringing along my love for clean code, test automation, and a slightly unhealthy obsession with debugging edge cases.

 My background is rooted in **testing real-world applications**, writing test cases, chasing down bugs, and collaborating in agile teams.
 Now, I’m channeling that same hands-on mindset into building full-stack apps — and it’s been a fun ride so far.